Saint-Aubin 1er Cru

-- Located not far west of Chassagne-Montrachet, the village of Saint-Aubin produces red and white wines distinguished and with a very good quality for the money.
-For a long time stayed in the shadow of its illustrious neighbors, Saint-Aubin is a terroir to discover and make discover for its outstanding qualities and its attractive price.
+- Located not far west of Chassagne-Montrachet, the village of Saint-Aubin produces distinguished red and white wines with very good quality for money.
+For a long time Saint-Aubin appellation stayed in the shadow of its illustrious neighbors.
+Saint-Aubin is a terroir to discover for its outstanding qualities and its attractive price.

 - Ageing8 to 10 months ageing in oak barrels, 10% new

 - BarrelsLouis Latour cooperage, French oak, medium toasted

 - Tasting NotePale yellow in color, our 2018 Saint-Aubin 1er Cru reveals floral, vanilla and roasted almond notes on the nose.
 It offers a round mouth with aromas of almond paste, all expressed on a beautiful balance between freshness and minerality.

 - Food PairingShellfish - fish - charcuterie - goats cheese.

 - Saint-Aubin 1er Cru 2020 - James Suckling - 92/100 pts